plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 ♾️ — You Attack up to `2` times, instead of once, when you take the *Attack* Action on your turn.

-The number of attacks you can make when you take the *Attack Action* increases; at 11th level (3 attacks total) and at 17th level (4 attacks total) in this class.
+The number of attacks you can make when you take the *Attack Action* increases at 11th level (3 attacks total) and at 17th level (4 attacks total) in this class.

 ---